praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 ### Hyperlinks

 We can create hyperlinks to text as well as images, buttons, ...etc.

-##### Anchor Element
-hyperlink is used to navigate directly to other page or specific part of the given page.
 We use the HTML anchor element to navigate to other web resources or a specific element within the HTML document.
-They are also called as Hyperlinks/ Links.

 ```HTML
 <a href="link"> Link Text </a>